-Our 2022 our Overall Accountability Rating from TEA is a 94 and an A in Student Achievement, School Progress and Closing the Gaps.
-Our STAAR scores reflected that in every testing subject and grade except for 5th grade math, we increased our percentage of students who reached Approaches.
-We also scored either the highest or the second highest in every test at the district level, except for 5th grade math.
-In all subject areas and grade levels except for 5th grade Science we increased our Masters percentage points.
+Our 2023 STAAR results are 92% in Math, 92% in Reading and 88% in Science.
+We do not have Accountability Ratings out yet for the 2023 school year however, our 2022 our Overall Accountability Rating from TEA is a 94 and an A in Student Achievement, School Progress and Closing the Gaps.
+Our STAAR scores reflected that in every testing subject and grade except for 5th grade math and science we scored the highest or second highest in the district.
+Extended Constructed Response questions have caused some growing pains in our scores however we are using our strategies to help students in this area.